hoangnhan12-arc/CS114.K21.KHTN/FINAL_MACHINELEARNING/readme.md

-Step by step to run app
+Step by step to run app.

 Type on terminal:

 B1: python3 app.py